 Recovery from addiction requires an understanding of how relapse affects your recovery process.
 Drug addiction and alcoholism are serious issues, and once an addict or his loved ones recognize the fact that what was once occasional use has turned into a regular habit, the addict’s first course of action may be to attend a treatment program that specializes in substance abuse recovery.

-According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Survey on Drug Use and Health, in 2009 alone, 23.5 million people aged 12 and up required treatment for an addiction to alcohol or illicit drugs, attending rehab facilities like Behavioral Rehabilitation Services.
+According to the National Survey on Drug Use and Health by the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2009 alone, 23.5 million people aged 12 and up required treatment for an addiction to alcohol or illicit drugs, attending rehab facilities like Behavioral Rehabilitation Services.
 Unfortunately, for many recovering addicts, once they complete treatment at a rehab facility and reenter society, the risk of a relapse remains high.

 Learning How Relapse Affects Your Recovery